SebastianVaure/SQL/README.md

 # SQL

-SQL Queries Sample showing different queries to organize and present reports.
+SQL Queries Sample showing different queries to organize and present reports or databases.